AdaSupport/docs/api/metavariables.md

 ## PATCH `/chatters/<chatter-token>/remove_from_storage`
 You must have a chatter token to use this endpoint: `https://<bothandle>.ada.support/chatters/<chatter-token>/remove_from_storage`.

+(See the [Ada EmbedScript docs](https://github.com/AdaSupport/docs/blob/master/ada-embed.md#configuring-your-bot) for more information on how to get a chatter's token using ```chatterTokenCallback```.)

 This endpoint allows you to delete a chatter's Meta Variables.
 It must be used in reaction to an event, such as a chatter being **properly closed** (eg. on user logout).

-Meta Variable deletion for chatters that are **improperly closed** (eg. on tab-close, on window-close, on browser crash) is handled by PATCH `https://<bothandle>.ada.support/chatters/<chatter-token>/set_expiry`.
-This endpoint must be used to set and remove Meta Variable expiry settings on all chatters (see docs below).

 ### Expected Keys